pabrojast/ckanext-schemingdcat/README.md

 >**Warning**:<br>
 > Requires [mjanez/ckanext-dcat](https://github.com/mjanez/ckanext-dcat), [ckan/ckanext-scheming](https://github.com/ckan/ckanext-scheming) and [ckan/ckanext-spatial](https://github.com/ckan/ckanext-spatial) to work properly.
 >
-> It is **recommended to use with** [`ckan-pycsw`](https://github.com/mjanez/ckan-pycsw).
+> It is **recommended to use with:** [`ckan-docker`](https://github.com/mjanez/ckan-docker) deployment or only use [`ckan-pycsw`](https://github.com/mjanez/ckan-pycsw) to deploy a CSW Catalog.

 Enhancements:
 - Could use schemas for `ckanext-scheming` in the plugin like [CKAN GeoDCAT-AP schema](ckanext/scheming_dcat/schemas/geodcatap/geodcatap_datasets.yaml)
 - Improve the search functionality in CKAN for custom schemas.
 It uses the fields defined in a scheming file to provide a set of tools to use these fields for scheming, and a way to include icons in their labels when displaying them.
-More info: [`ckanext-scheming_dcat`](https://github.com/OpenDataGIS/ckanext-scheming_dcat)
+More info: [`ckanext-scheming_dcat`](https://github.com/mjanez/ckanext-scheming_dcat_dcat)
 - Add Metadata downloads for Linked Open Data formats ([`mjanez/ckanext-dcat`](https://github.com/mjanez/ckanext-dcat)) and Geospatial Metadata (ISO 19139, Dublin Core, etc. with [`mjanez/ckan-pycsw`](https://github.com/mjanez/ckanext-pycsw))
 - Add i18n translations.
 - Add a set of useful helpers and templates to be used with Metadata Schemas.